SynaneticsLtd/syn-support-portainer-concept/README.md

    - Current container runs locally and does not require modification at the networking level.

 2. **Testing Plan**
-   - Set the image to an older version and shorten the watch period to validate automatic updates.
+   - Set the image to an older version and shorten the watch period to validate automatic updates - set enviroment with short image update interval
-   - Validate the 3-month cycle (per documentation) for automated updates.
+   - ~~Validate the 3-month cycle (per documentation) for automated updates.~~ Was found that this is possible

 3. **Select Environment for Testing**
    - Sandpit environments or local setups?